tatumamckinnis/Markov/README.md

 Random Markov processes are widely used in Computer Science and in analyzing different forms of data.
 This project offers an occasionally amusing look at a *generative model* for creating realistic looking text in a data-driven way.
 To do so, you will implement two classes: First `WordGram` which represents immutable sequences of words, then `HashMarkov` which will be an efficient model for generating random text that uses `WordGram`s and `HashMap`s.

 Generative models of the sort you will build are of great interest to researchers in artificial intelligence and machine learning generally, and especially those in the field of *natural language processing* (the use of algorithmic and statistical AI/ML techniques on human language).
-One recent and powerful example of such text-generation model via statistical machine learning program is the [OpenAI GPT-3](https://openai.com/blog/gpt-3-apps/).
+One recent and powerful example of such text-generation model via statistical machine learning program is the [OpenAI GPT project](https://openai.com/blog/chatgpt).

+## General Work for this project

+Your goal is to create a more efficient Markov-Generating program/class than the provided `BaseMarkov` class.
+As you'll see below, you'll call this new class `HashMarkov` and it will generate the same random text as `BaseMarkov`, but it will generate that text much more efficiently.
+You will be able to run `BaseMarkov` only after you've implemented the `WordGram` class completely.
+So that's the first step in creating `HashMarkov`.

+You're given several classes to test the `WordGram` class you'll develop.
+It's likely that when you've developed the `WordGram` class and it passes all tests that you'll be able to run `BaseMarkov` to see random text generated.
+Then you'll be able to develop the more efficient `HashMarkov` class.

 ### What is a `WordGram`